heymumford/Samstraumr/README.md

 - **Reduce Complexity**: Focusing on one tube at a time simplifies coding and debugging.
 - **Accelerate Testing**: Isolated tubes are easier and faster to test thoroughly.
 - **Simplify Deployment**: Update individual tubes without redeploying the entire system.
-- **Enhance Team Productivity**: Teams can work on different tubes simultaneously without conflicts.
+- **Enhance Team Productivity**: Teams can work on different tubes simultaneously without difficult conflicts.

 ---